goatshriek/wrapture/docs/roadmap.md

 takes longer than expected.

 ## 0.4.0 (next minor release)
- * [ADD] **Variadic function generation**
-   C++ functions may have a final parameter named `...` to allow an arbitrary number of arguments.
-This requires some special handling by Wrapture to allow the spec to define how the parameters should be handled, for example by passing them to a function expecting a `va_list` parameter that needs be started first.
-Parameter packs also handle this use case and are typically preferred, but these will be added in a separate feature (currently unallocated).
  * [ADD] **Wrapping of enumerations as enum classes in C++** C code may use enumerations to facilitate readable code using a known set of values.
 However, use of C-style enumerations in C++ does not provide any sort